Italy is under partial lockdown. Some big companies say it's 'business as usual' - Local News 8

 Small business, tourism hit hard

-The lockdown was announced after Italy recorded a spike of 1,247 coronavirus cases on Saturday, taking the number of cases in the country to 7,375, with 366 deaths — the highest number of fatalities outside mainland China, and the biggest outbreak in Europe.
-Since then, the number of cases has increased to 9,172, with 463 deaths.
+Italy has the most coronavirus cases of any country outside China, with 9,172 infections and 463 deaths.

-Italy’s Finance and Economy Ministry said in a statement on Monday that core sectors of the economy and the public administration would remain open for business even in the restricted areas.
+Constraints placed on bars and restaurants will deal a blow to hundreds of small businesses.

-But constraints placed on bars and restaurants, which can only open during the day and must ensure that patrons remain three feet apart, will deal a blow to hundreds of small businesses.
+The tourism sector is also expected to take a knock, as popular visitor destinations such as Venice and Rome, are affected by the lockdown.
+Italian tourism representatives said last month that 200 million euros ($260 million) in bookings had been canceled for March since the outbreak was first announced.

 “Milan’s hotels are empty, so the jobs are at risk,” hotel worker Alice Baldisserri, 38, told CNN.